iotaledger/hornet/docs/tutorials/private_tangle.md

 To start additional nodes we simply use the additional *run* scripts provided in the *alphanet* folder.
 We can run them on the same device, as they are preconfigured to listen on different ports.

 Congratulations, you are now running a private network!
 To monitor your coordinator, you can find the dashboard at [http://localhost:8081](http://localhost:8081).
+Login to the Dashboard with `admin` as username and password.

 ### Use a wallet to manage the tokens